lightninglabs/lightning-api/source/rest/index.html.md

 ----- | ---- | -----------
 channel | [PendingChannelsResponsePendingChannel](#pendingchannelsresponsependingchannel) | / The pending channel to be force closed
 closing_txid | string | / The transaction id of the closing transaction
-limbo_balance | int64 | / The balance in satoshis encumbered in this pending channel
-maturity_height | int64 | / The height at which funds can be sweeped into the wallet
-blocks_til_maturity | int32 | Remaining # of blocks until the commitment output can be swept.
-Negative values indicate how many blocks have passed since becoming mature. recovered_balance | int64 | / The total value of funds successfully recovered from this channel pending_htlcs | [array PendingHTLC](#pendinghtlc) |
+limbo_balance | string | / The balance in satoshis encumbered in this pending channel maturity_height | int64 | / The height at which funds can be sweeped into the wallet blocks_til_maturity | int32 | Remaining # of blocks until the commitment output can be swept.
+Negative values indicate how many blocks have passed since becoming mature. recovered_balance | string | / The total value of funds successfully recovered from this channel pending_htlcs | [array PendingHTLC](#pendinghtlc) |